-2.10.2 EC Fans
+2.11.5 EC Fans

 The speed of the EC fans are controlled via a 0 to 10 VDC signal from the system controller.
 The controller is pre-set by the factory for the correct fan speed configuration and should not require adjustment.
 If it is determined that the air flow needs adjustment, this may be done using the controller's programming menu selections.
 Refer to Section 4.4.4 for instructions on adjusting airflow using the system controller.
+It is recommended that STULZ Product Support be contacted when initially making adjustments to the controller.